perkowitz/issho/doc/hachi/modules/step.md

 ## Keyboard and Chords

-If Hachi is configured with a MIDI keyboard (see [the main Hachi manual](../hachi.md)), MonoModule will respond to chords by filtering output MIDI notes to the closest Chord note.
+If Hachi is configured with a MIDI keyboard (see [the main Hachi manual](../hachi.md)), StepModule will respond to chords by filtering output MIDI notes to the closest Chord note.

 # Color Palette